haihuanchen/Source-Code-Frontend/README.md

 You have installed the latest version of Ruby on Rails as back end & React JavaScript as Front End.
 You have a <Linux/Mac> machine.Windows OS is currently not supported.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To start the app, use terminal command "npm start".

 -Developed Rails API backend with PostGreSQL database to retrieve programming languages and articles